 In the years since the publication, we have developed estimates of output, inputs and productivity for different service areas.
-These estimates are updated annually, and any methods changes are explained in prior papers and articles that we’ve published.
-We also periodically update estimates of output, inputs and productivity for the remaining areas of government final consumption, based on the Classification of Functions of Government (COFOG) expenditure.
+These estimates are updated annually, and any methods changes are explained in prior papers and articles that we have published.
+Service areas are based on the Classification of Functions of Government (COFOG).
 These are:

 - Adult social care